iGenius-Srl/IGColorPicker/README.md

 * Custom check size
 * Support to custom view in `ColorPickerViewSelectStyle`
 * Support custom style in `ColorPickerViewStyle`
+* Substitute `M13Checkbox` with another framework.
+Or just create a custom checkbox with animation

 **P.S.** If you use IGColorPicker in your app we would love to hear about it! 😉